chaetoffie/chaetoffie.github.io/README.md

 # Will You Be My Valentine?

-Hi sam, this was a short project or you hehe
+Hi sam, this was a short project for you hehe